Obtaining RTD Temperature Readings Using groov RIO

 Of course the RTD is rated for a much wider temperature range than the ICTD, but this graph should give a confidence boost to the accuracy of the probe connected to the RIO while measuring resistance with the conversion occurring in PAC Control OptoScript.

-The natural resistance curve of the RTD flattens out at the top and bottom of its range, and there is no scaling option in the RIO when in resistance mode, so you need to keep these factors in mind when deciding if using the RIO in this mode with your RTD application.
+The natural resistance curve of the RTD flattens out at the top and bottom of its range, and there is no ‘curve’ option in the RIO when in resistance mode, so you need to keep these factors in mind when deciding if using the RIO in this mode with your RTD will supply your required accuracy.

 7 Likes